 What is credit counseling?

-Credit counseling organizations can advise you on your money and debts, help you with a budget, and offer money management workshops.
+Credit counseling organizations can advise you on your money and debts, help you with a budget, develop debt management plans, and offer money management workshops.

-Credit counseling organizations are usually non-profit organizations.
-Typically, their counselors are certified and trained in the areas of consumer credit, money and debt management, and budgeting.
+Credit counseling organizations are usually non-profit organizations, and their counselors are certified and trained in the areas of consumer credit, money and debt management, and budgeting.
 Counselors discuss your financial situation with you and help you develop a personalized plan to solve your money problems.
-Here are some examples of what credit counselors might do:

 - Advise you on managing your money and debts